OscarPellicer/extra-attributions/README.md

 ![Using TiledOcclusion](https://github.com/OscarPellicer/tiled_occlusion/blob/main/media/tiled_occlusion_3.png)
 ![Using TiledOcclusion](https://github.com/OscarPellicer/tiled_occlusion/blob/main/media/tiled_occlusion_4b.png) -->

 The idea of the method is to combine the power of bigger occlusion patches while obtaining a high resolution smoother occlusion map, by adding occlusion results from several slightlhy shifted versions of the same input image.
 If you are using this repository and need more info on the method, open an issue and I will try to improve this description. `TiledOcclusion` generally produces smoother results than `Occlusion` (specially at higher resolutions) which also are better aligned with our intution for how attributions should behave.

-See `Attribution_tests.ipynb` for an example of how to use the method.
+See `Captum_Quantus_Tutorial.ipynb` for an example of how to use the method.

 ## FusionGrad

 A Captum interface to FusionGrad.
-See `Attribution_tests.ipynb` for an example of how to use `FusionGrad`, and the `README.md` in the [NoiseGrad repo](https://github.com/understandable-machine-intelligence-lab/NoiseGrad) for more details on the method.
+See `Captum_Quantus_Tutorial.ipynb` for an example of how to use `FusionGrad`, and the `README.md` in the [NoiseGrad repo](https://github.com/understandable-machine-intelligence-lab/NoiseGrad) for more details on the method.

 ## ContrastiveAttribution

 It takes any attribution method, and computes the attribution of the selected output feature minus the average of all other output features (or just one, if given as input parameter).
 It does so by wrapping the model, and hence it is as efficient as computing a standard attribution.
-See `Attribution_tests.ipynb` for an example of how to use.
+See `Captum_Quantus_Tutorial.ipynb` for an example of how to use.

 ## Citing